BjarniHaukur/kth-inference/README.md

 This will:
 - Install uv package manager if not present
+- Install required packages (requests, rich) if not present
 - Start the vLLM server with the specified model
 - The server will run in the foreground (press Ctrl+C to stop)